JustinaMichael/CNN_Sorghum_Weed_Classifier/README.md

-# CNN_SorghumWeed_Classifier
+# CNN_Sorghum_Weed_Classifier
-'CNN_SorghumWeed_Classifier' is an artificial intelligence (AI) based software that can differentiate a sorghum sampling image from its associated weeds images.
+'CNN_Sorghum_Weed_Classifier' is an artificial intelligence (AI) based software that can differentiate a sorghum sampling image from its associated weeds images.
 This repository releases the source code for pre-processing, augmenting, and normalizing the 'SorghumWeedDataset_Classification' dataset.
 It also contains the code for training, validating, and testing the AI model using transfer learning.
 The reproducible code of the CNN_SorghumWeed_Classifier is also available at https://codeocean.com/capsule/9796503/tree.

 ## Dataset utilized
-CNN_SorghumWeed_Classifier is constructed using 'SorghumWeedDataset_Classification,' a crop-weed research dataset.
+CNN_Sorghum_Weed_Classifier is constructed using 'SorghumWeedDataset_Classification,' a crop-weed research dataset.
 The dataset is cloned in the source code for further processing and model building.
 The following references relate to the dataset: <br/>
 <ul>
   <li>First appeared at https://data.mendeley.com/datasets/4gkcyxjyss/1</li>
   <li>GitHub repository: https://github.com/JustinaMichael/SorghumWeedDataset_Classification.git</li>